sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     > **Note:** We want to hit the threshold quickly for lab purposes.
 This query and value may not be appropriate for production and is only for learning purposes.

-    Review the current data to determine what would trigger the alert.
+    Review the current data by clicking on **Test with current data** button from right side to determine what would trigger the alert.
 Notice the red threshold line intersects the blue event data line.

     ![A chart is displayed showing the current log data and the alert threshold.
 The red and blue line intersect in the chart.](media/2020-01-12-13-26-17.png "Results Preview")